jacobluedke/password-generator/README.md

 I have a tutor session on Saturday so I will go over it with him so I can figure out the answer and how to unstuck myself with future assignments.

+--Update--

+I got the function to generate a single random character, but I couldn't get a function to create a password of the chosen length.